dnguy078/go-sender/README.md

 # go-sender
-go-sender is an http service that sends basic emails through various email providers (sendgrid, mailgun).
+go-sender is an event-based microservice that sends basic emails through various email providers (sendgrid, sparkpost).
 If one of the services goes down, go-sender will quickly failover to the secondary configuable email provider.

-Failover logic is using hystrix circuit breakers.
-A hystrix dashboard is provided on http://localhost:7979/hystrix-dashboard/.
-Must provide configure a stream (http://go-sender:81/hystrix.stream)

-WIP:
-1. need to route request payload
-2. additional unit and integration testing
+It consumes off rabbitmq for email events and hands the event to a pool of email workers that calls out to the apppropriate email provider.

 ## Running locally
-To Run:
+To Run (replace docker-compose.yml with appropriate keys):
   ```
   docker-compose build && docker-compose up
   ```